 MeyGen Phase 1C

 Atlantis has full consent, all necessary permission and grid capacity for Phase 1C.
-We will build an additional 49 (73.5 MW) turbines at MeyGen at an estimated cost of £420m, with installation commencing in 2019.
+We will build an additional 49 (73.5 MW) turbines at MeyGen at an estimated cost of £420m.
 The project will be transformational for the tidal energy industry, providing the necessary scale to justify the establishment of turbine manufacturing facilities at Global Energy’s facility in Nigg Energy Park.

 Phase 2 and 3